Cell phones are ubiquitous companions. I don’t like having one but the convenience and utility are undeniable.

 Bring Your Cell Phone to Ecuador

 The cell phone companies in Ecuador will not unblock your phone.
 You need to find a small electronics store that sells cell phones and accessories.
-Look for the logos Porta or Movistar in the window.
+Look for the logos Claro or Movistar in the window.
 They will typically charge less than $20 to unblock your phone and install a local SIM card with several dollars of minutes ready to go.